kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 - Basic office apps like excel and reporting tools.
 - Interpersonal and Leadership skills

-Entrepreneur gets paid depends on how good you and your team are.
+An entrepreneur gets paid depends on how good you and your team are.

 - Communication skills
 - Sales and customer service skills